Core Concepts

 VEX Vulnerability Exploitability eXchange

-PURL Package URL (standardized component identifier)
+PURL Package URL (standardised component identifier)

 TR-03183 BSI Technical Guideline for SBOM quality